myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ### Samples

-The Cayenne API repo on GitHub includes a number of additional samples that illustrate the use of the Cayenne API.
+The Cayenne REST API repo on GitHub includes a number of additional samples that illustrate the use of the Cayenne REST API.

 ```
 Dev to provide GitHub repo for Samples and a list of samples that should be linked here in docs.
 ```

-- Tank Monitoring Sample App: A sample app that demonstrates the Cayenne API features.
-This is the sample app used throughout the [Example walkthrough section](#cayenne-api-using-the-api-example-walkthrough).
+- Tank Monitoring Sample App: A sample app that demonstrates the Cayenne REST API features.
+This is the sample app used throughout the [Example walkthrough section](#cayenne-rest-api-using-the-api-example-walkthrough).
 - Another Example link: Short description of what the sample provides.

 ### Best practices